 4 Methods of Treating Stress and Anxiety with Essential Oils

-While essential oils may be used in a variety of ways, there are 4 common methods of delivery, which include room diffusion, inhalation, massage, and as a bath additive.
+While essential oils may be used in a variety of ways, there are 4 common methods of delivery.
+These are room diffusion, inhalation, massage, and as a bath additive.

 To calm the chatter in your head and uplift your spirit, add a few drops of Zen in a Bottle, relaxing lavender, meditative frankincense, or your preferred essential oil to a room diffuser for use throughout the day.